rtoal/ple/gdscript/README.md

 ```
 Note that the files are formatted differently from the online playgrounds.
 This is because in order for the files to properly run, each of the files must extend the `SceneTree` class and have the name of the main function be `_init`.
 Online interpretors, however, extend to `Node` and the main function is named `_ready`.

-If you are unable to install Godot on your computer, then you can write on the third-party
+If you are unable to install Godot on your computer, then you can write on the online third-party
 [GDScript Playground](https://gd.tumeo.space/#).

 ## About GDScript: